HuygensING/timbuctoo-gui/README.md

 You can set the api url for timbuctoo endpoint that you want to connect to the project.

-### `REACT_APP_LOGIN_URL` _: string URL_

-This expects the url the application posts to when attempting a login.
-The key that is stored in the query-parameter after logging in will be stored in a cookie, so a user doesn't have to log in every time

 ## Available Scripts

 In the project directory, you can run: